tomoyukikino/tk-stack/README.md

 # Install all dependencies for apps and packages
 pnpm install

-# Set up environment variables in packages/db (for migration) and apps/*
+# Copy .env.example to .env in all applications and packages
-pnpm copy-example-env
+pnpm env:copy-example

 # Start a local postgres instance in the background (e.g. using docker)
 docker compose up db --detach